andrewwang247/radix-tree/README.md

 # Radix Tree

-The API defined in `trie.h` is that of a templated set with prefix operations.
-The map is implemented as a radix tree (a compact prefix tree or trie) in modern C++17.
+The API defined in `trie.h` is that of a set with prefix operations.
+The map is implemented as a radix tree (a compact prefix tree or trie) in modern C++.
 See <https://en.wikipedia.org/wiki/Radix_tree> for more information on radix trees.

 ## Usage